ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 Enums can be seen as a group of strongly typed constants.
 Their several use cases include: attributing a strong semantic to values, limiting and validating available values for data, enhancing code readability, etc.
 However, using enums can be tricky when it comes to making decisions according to its values.
 As the enum evolves, each part of the code where it has been used as a condition must be checked.
 If many decisions have been based on an enum's values, maintaining the code base can be a nightmare; one forgotten verification can lead to corruption of the whole system.

-Is there then a way to reduce the impact of enums' evolutions on the code base?
+But is there a way to reduce the impact of enums' evolutions on the code base?

 # The switch-case approach